ria08/return-risk-analyzer/README.md

 ### 🔐 Step 2: Create a `.env` File

-At the root of your project, create a file named `.env` with the following content:
+In the root folder of your project, create a file named `.env` with the following content:

 ```env
 DB_HOST=localhost